Bestrophin 1

-Calcium-activated chloride channel bestrophin-1 (BEST1), triple mutant: I76A, F80A, F84A; in complex with an Fab antibody fragment, chloride, and calcium.
-Secondary structure of biological assembly 1 viewed via front C5 axis orientation.
-From RCSB PDB.

 Bestrophin-1 (Best1) is a protein that, in humans, is encoded by the BEST1 gene (RPD ID - 5T5N/4RDQ).

 The bestrophin family of proteins comprises four evolutionary related genes (BEST1, BEST2, BEST3, and BEST4) that code for integral membrane proteins.
 This family was first identified in humans by linking a BEST1 mutation with Best vitelliform macular dystrophy (BVMD).
 Mutations in the BEST1 gene have been identified as the primary cause for at least five different degenerative retinal diseases.

 The bestrophins are an ancient family of structurally conserved proteins that have been identified in nearly every organism studied from bacteria to humans.
 In humans, they function as calcium-activated anion channels, each of which has a unique tissue distribution throughout the body.
 Specifically, the BEST1 gene on chromosome 11q13 encodes the Bestrophin-1 protein in humans whose expression is highest in the retina.

 Structure

 Gene

 The bestrophin genes share a conserved gene structure, with almost identical sizes of the 8 RFP-TM domain-encoding exons and highly conserved exon-intron boundaries.
 Each of the four bestrophin genes has a unique 3-prime end of variable length.

 BEST1 has been shown by two independent studies to be regulated by Microphthalmia-associated transcription factor.